 There are different treatments that women can turn to if they are experiencing the effects of too much progesterone.
 The side effects can differ in severity and women should treat their symptoms accordingly.
-For example, if the effects are not strong for a woman she should consider treating the effects with only healthy lifestyle changes and natural supplements.
+For example, if the effects are not excessively strong for a woman, she should consider treating the effects with healthy lifestyle changes and natural supplements.

 There are three main ways that women can use to treat the effects of too much progesterone:

 A healthy body is better able to fight than an unhealthy one.
 Thus women should take regular exercise, eat a healthy diet, and sleep for roughly eight hours a day if they are trying to combat the side effects of too much progesterone.

 Natural supplements can very effectively help to treat the effects of too much progesterone in the body.
 Some herbs such as black cohosh, soy, or yam can introduce plant derived estrogen into the body, which helps to beat hormonal imbalance.

 If the side effects of too much progesterone are intense and severe in women, they should visit their doctors and consider taking a prescribed medication such as hormone replacement therapy (HRT).
 However, this should only ever be a last choice option because of the risk factors associated with it.